oracle-livelabs/goldengate/oci-ggs/extract/extract-23ai.md

     ![Copy highlighted](https://oracle-livelabs.github.io/goldengate/ggs-common/extract/images/06-13-copy-token.png " ")

-14. In the source database SQL window, enter the following script, replace the placeholders with your user name (UPPERCASE) and token value, and then click **Run Statement**:
+14. In the source database SQL window, enter the following script, replace the placeholders with your user name (UPPERCASE) and token value, and then click **Run Script**:

     ```
     <copy>BEGIN